Weave Code

 • Extensibility: Modular design (e.g., AlgorithmInterface, KeyInterface) allows custom algorithms or key types if needed.

-• Laravel Synergy: Works seamlessly with Laravel’s service container, middleware, and authentication systems (e.g., Sanctum, Passport).
+• Laravel Synergy: Integrates seamlessly with Laravel’s dependency injection (via Composer) and existing auth systems (e.g., Sanctum, Passport).

 Integration Feasibility